 If a control packet is inserted within a data packet, the embedded command packet may be successfully received and the data packet corrupted.
-In this situation, a receiver would be able tomight accept the two in reverse order from how they are sent, since the entire command associated with the data must be retried after the embedded command may have already been acknowledged.
+In this situation, a receiver might accept the two in reverse order from how they are sent, since the entire command associated with the data must be retried after the embedded command may have already been acknowledged.